Joint Distribution of Discrete and Continuous Random Variables

 In the previous example we have shown a special case.

-In general, the formula for the joint cdf of two discrete random variables $X $ and Y is: [eq8] where:
+In general, the formula for the joint cdf of two discrete random variables and is: where:

 The sum in the formula above can be easily computed with the help of a table.